 The other option would be to combine a chapter or excerpts from the out of print book with other works to create a custom reading package for your students.

-If you would like to investigate reprinting a textbook or creating custom courseware, please contact our Custom Courseware Department.
+If you would like to investigate reprinting a textbook or creating custom courseware, please contact the Custom Courseware team at the Library.

 - Used copies.